List of EastEnders characters introduced in 2015: Kyle Slater

 Kyle Slater, played by Riley Carter Millington, is Stacey Branning's (Lacey Turner) half-brother.
 He made his first appearance on 30 October 2015 and left on 25 November 2016.
+EastEnders executive producer Dominic Treadwell-Collins had previously announced in February of that year that he wanted to cast a transgender actor to play a transgender character on the soap.
+Kyle was introduced as the transgender half-brother of Stacey Slater (Lacey Turner).
+Kyle's arrival in the show was nominated for the "media moment" award at the 2016 British LGBT Awards.